SomeBottle/8ackW3ak/README.md

 ## Environment

-All our experiments were conducted on a single RTX 4090 GPU inside a Docker container.
+All our experiments were conducted on a single RTX 4090 GPU, within a Docker container.
 The image we used is provided below:

 * [Docker Hub](https://hub.docker.com/r/somebottle/jupyter-torch)
 * [Github Gist](https://gist.github.com/SomeBottle/8a75d490d2616ecfe100e676564ac769) ◄ Dockerfile and some tips.